-Rick's notable representations include: defending lawsuits in federal courts over properties confiscated during the 1959 Cuban Revolution; defending antitrust claims against a Canadian-based company in connection with the sale to a Chinese entity of a $4.1 billion mining interest in Chile; lead counsel for an investment bank in a $60 million structured products arbitration; lead counsel for a 49% shareholder in federal and appellate court proceedings in Texas in cases involving the RICO Act (prevailed on all substantive motions), Hague Convention, and a $500 million ICC arbitration in New York relating to a nutrition company with operations in 17 countries; lead counsel for a lawyer and businessman from Latin America in a money laundering investigation by the United States government, which culminated in the return of millions of dollars; and representation of a Spanish artist involved in a cross-border shareholder dispute.
+Rick's notable cases include: defending a major airline in federal court over properties confiscated during the 1959 Cuban Revolution (complaint dismissed); representing a Chilean national in securing recovery of investments made in an international Ponzi scheme; advising a Canadian company in connection with antitrust claims and related U.S. litigation involving the sale of a $4.1 billion mining interest in Chile; securing a favorable settlement for an investment bank in a $60 million arbitration; representing a philanthropist in a Hague Convention and federal RICO lawsuit in Texas and a $500 million ICC arbitration in New York involving a company with operations in 17 countries; and representing a Latin American lawyer and businessman whose funds were frozen by the United States government (secured return of millions of dollars).

-Rick has served as guest lecturer and moderator on international arbitration and litigation topics at universities and in conferences in the United States, Europe, and Latin America.
-He served as chairman of a Florida Bar Judicial Grievance Committee (2011) and is the president of the Florida Chapter of Club Español del Arbitraje (CEA), a leading international arbitration organization based in Madrid, Spain.
+Rick has lectured and moderated on international arbitration and litigation topics at universities and in conferences in the United States, Europe, and Latin America.
+He served as chairman of a Florida Bar Judicial Grievance Committee (2011) and is president of the Florida Chapter of Club Español del Arbitraje (CEA), a leading international arbitration organization based in Madrid, Spain.

 The following represents experience acquired prior to joining Jones Day.